Modular forms from Noether-Lefschetz theory: Noether-Lefschetz Theory

 However, since $\Gamma$ contains torsion elements, the period space $\Gamma \bs D $ has singularities.
 To compute the topological intersection product we consider instead the smooth analytic stack quotient $[\Gamma \bs D ]$.
 The period map $j$ does not lift to this stack, so in Section \ref{simulres} we construct a stack $\F(Y)$ with coarse space $F(Y)$, admitting a map

-lifting the classical period map.\\\\ Lastly, we note that the Noether-Lefschetz loci $\NL_{2n}\subset [O(\Lambda) \bs D]$ are irreducible after fixing the divisibility of the lattice vector.
-This is a formal consequence of a statement about indefinite lattices: \begin{thm}\cite{dolga} A primitive embedding of an even lattice of signature $(m_+,m_-)$ into an even unimodular lattice of signature $(n_+,n_-)$ exists if
+lifting the classical period map, which extends to all of $\F(Y)$.\\\\ Lastly, we note that the Noether-Lefschetz loci $\NL_{2n}\subset [O(\Lambda) \bs D]$ are irreducible after fixing the divisibility of the lattice vector.
+This follows from a uniqueness theorem for embeddings of rank 1 lattices into a unimodular lattice; see Theorem 1.1.2 of \cite{nik}.
+The locus $\NL_{2n}\subset [O(\Lambda) \bs D]$ decomposes into components indexed by $m\in \mathbb N$ such that $m^2|n$.
+Let $v_m\in \Lambda$ be a lattice vector of self-intersection $2n/m^2$ so that $mv_m$ has self-intersection $2n$.
+Then we can write